-The Wearable Computer Lab conducts world class research in a variety of fields, including augmented reality, wearable computing, 3D Computer Graphics, and human/computer interfaces.
-This page gives an overview of our work, for more information on a project please visit its project page.
+The Wearable Computer Lab conducts world class research in a variety of related HCI fields, including augmented reality, wearable computing, information visualization, and human/computer interfaces.
+This page gives an overview of our work, for more information on a project please visit its dedicated project page.

 Spatial Augmented Reality